sschonsh/Intro-to-GDL-Programing/README.md

 # Intro-to-GDL-Programing

-*These notebooks aand sample models are meant as a teaching tool.
-There are probably more efficent ways to do some of these things.
+*These notebooks and sample models are meant as a teaching tool.
+There are probably more efficent ways to do some of these things, but here we try to be as readable as possible

 Tutorial 1: MNIST Classification with numpy